 Dog breeds

-The Affenpinscher, an ancient German dog breed, belongs to the group of Pinschers and Schnauzers, Molossoids and Swiss Mountain Dogs.
+The Affenpinscher, an ancient German dog breed, belongs to the Pinscher and Schnauzer, Molossoid and Swiss Mountain and Cattle Dog group.
 The breed was first documented in the 17th century and originated in Germany.
-The Affenpinscher was probably created by crossing Belgian Griffons with wire-haired Pinschers.
-It was originally used as a rat and mouse hunter in households and stables, which earned it a reputation as a tireless pest controller.
+The Affenpinscher was probably created by crossing Belgian Griffons with rough-haired Pinschers.
+They were originally used as rat and mouse hunters in households and stables, which earned them a reputation as tireless pest controllers.

 Diseases in the Affenpinscher Read More »